 - Wood is one of our only renewable resources.
 Think about this sometimes overlooked and obvious fact.

 - Timber is a natural product.
+Is timber sustainable?
+Yes!
 It is recyclable, biodegradable, and renewable.
 It does not off-gas toxins because there are none.

 Timber, unlike 2×4 and 2×6 lumber, upon the end of the useful life of the timber frame or post and beam home, will be carefully dismantled and reused.
 Used 2x4s may one day be reused, but today are going into landfills, rotting, and releasing their stored carbon into the atmosphere.